-These take place around the County, mainly with the local Referees Society, and those who participate find them of great benefit.
-To find out where your local referee fitness session is taking place please contact Tim Lawrence, Referee Development Officer, on firstname.lastname@example.org
+These take place around the County, mainly with the local Referees Society, and those who participate find them of great benefit to their overall fitness which in turn allows a better standard of refereeing ability.
+To find out where your local referee fitness sessions take place please contact Tim Lawrence, Referee Development Officer, by emailing email@example.com

-Tip - You should always get fit to referee and not referee to get fit.
+Key Tip - You should always get fit to referee and not referee to get fit!

 Warning - The older you are and the longer you have not been involved in physical activity the more care you must take before starting to referee.
 Whatever your age the amount of exercise you do should be carefully considered so you do not suffer from undue fatigue or strain.
 After a bout of exercise you should feel 'pleasantly tired' and not totally exhausted.
 If you do too much too soon you will become fatigued and the results could be harmful.
 Getting fit is a slow and gradual process and cannot be achieved overnight.

-Thought - Fitness is not an exam; you cannot cram it all in at the end.
+Fitness is not an exam - you cannot cram it all in at the end.

 It is your responsibility as an active referee to attain and maintain a level of fitness appropriate to the level at which you referee.

-This also gives you an excuse to avoid the enraged manager !!!!
+• gradually slow down to long stride walking then down to normal walking (This also gives you an excuse to avoid the enraged manager!)